muehlburger/d2n/README.md

 ## Features

-- Adds timestamps in ISO 8601+ format to filenames
+- Renames files to timestamps in ISO 8601+ format
 - Delimits hours, minutes, seconds using dots as in DIN 5008

 ## Installation